jamesmarlowe/Python-Data-Readers/README.md

 * postgres
 * aerospike

-Look at https://github.com/jamesmarlowe/Python-Data-readers to write to them
+Look at https://github.com/jamesmarlowe/Python-Data-Writers to write to them.
+This library was written with the intention to be useful without `data-writers` but they work very well together.

 Setup
 =====